Back to Podcast Guides

 Your breath is already training your nervous system

-Breathwork has two very different jobs
+Breathwork has two different jobs

-Conni separates breathwork into two broad camps.
+Conni separates the landscape into two camps.

 This is where many people get tangled.
-A practice can feel profound and still be poorly matched to the nervous-system adaptation you need.
+A practice can feel profound and still be poorly matched to the nervous-system adaptation you actually need.

 Interoception is the feedback loop